Philosophy 111: Contemporary Moral Dilemmas

 2. Here are some practice exercises, with answers, to help you understand validity.

-3. Here is a detailed example for creating an Appeal to Experts argument.
+3. Here is a detailed example of how to do an appeal-to-experts extra-credit assignment.

 4. Try an interactive crossword puzzle on Ethical Theory to help you study for the first exam!